greatwhite1969/practical-machine-learning/R Markdown.md

 keep <- sapply(train_clean,is.numeric)

 ```
-Classe was added back in, resulting in a dataset with 56 total columns:  55 possible covariates and
+The dependent variable classe was added back in, resulting in a dataset with 56 total columns:  55 possible
-the dependent variable classe.
+covariates and the dependent variable classe.
 ```

 classe <- train_clean$classe